Click the headings below for more information:

 Historically, Boards in the authorised sector would always wish to avoid Section 166 reviews and their corrective action as they are regarded, publically, as a censure or black mark.
 However, at a Worshipful Company of Insurers’ iNED Forum in the autumn of 2013, the PRA indicated that it intended to rely frequently upon Section 166 reviews as a regulatory tool of choice for diagnostic, monitoring or preventive purposes.

 There are no options other than to work with the appointed expert in order to remedy the issues giving the regulator concern.
-If the company is non-complaint further more serious penalties or censures may ensue.
+If the company is non-compliant further more serious penalties or censures may ensue.

 Resignation / Dismissal